 The problem with fraud filters

 Fraud filters are a familiar option and seem like a reasonable approach to fraud.
 They involve setting strict thresholds pertaining to AVS matching, purchase attempts and other static measurements that govern which transactions will be automatically declined.

 But what about novice customers who accidentally enter their credit card date incorrectly three times?
 How do fraud filters handle grandparents who buy all their grandchildren’s holiday gifts and ship them to their vacation home in advance of the season?
 What will fraud filters do about the woman who sends the same gift to all six of her former college roommates?

 A fraud filter will almost certainly deny every one of those transactions.
 And that has dire consequences for online businesses, because each situation will result in a false decline.

 These false declines lead to angry customers.
 In fact, 40% of customers will find another place to shop after one false decline, and 34% will complain on social media.
 Neither are good news for any business.

 It’s important to note that ecommerce businesses are notified when a customer is disputing a transaction.
 How you communicate with those customers as they are trying to resolve the issue can make a huge difference in how they view your business.
 Even if you’re skeptical about the validity of the dispute, showing empathy and kindness is the right approach.

 A customer with a legitimate dispute might be irritated.
 A customer with a legitimate dispute who’s treated like a fraudster by the business?
 You’re looking at negative reviews and even boycotts if word of their experience goes viral.

 The best way to prevent all these headaches in the first place?
 A smart fraud protection strategy.

-And because our teams and review processes are customized to fit your business and your industry, you get higher approval rates and revenue numbers.
 Contact us today to find out why companies around the world trust the ClearSale solution.